manhdz9990/shelby-testnet-node-guide/README.md

 docker ps
 ```

-If the container appears in the list, the node is running successfully.
+If the container appears in the list, your node is running successfully.

 ---

-# 📜 Step 6 — Check Node Logs
+# 📜 Step 6 — Check Logs

-Monitor node logs to ensure everything is working correctly.
+Monitor node logs.

 ```bash
 docker logs -f shelby-node